 6.6 Session Initialization

-In the preceeding sections, we described how to allow the server to discover multiple versions of R to be used by the user.
+In the preceding sections, we described how to allow the server to discover multiple versions of R to be used by the user.
 The R environment is loaded before the session begins execution, and several files are executed along the way that can cause problems with your R Environment if any variables are incorrectly set.

 When a session is launched, the following steps occur: